NBISweden/fastp-cleaning-6439/README.md

    [config.yaml](config/config.yaml) file)
 6. Merging of paired-end read pairs (optional, by editing the [config.yaml](config/config.yaml) file)
-7. Convert the filtered fastq filies to fasta (optional, by editing the [config.yaml](config/config.yaml) file)
+7. Convert the filtered fastq files to fasta (optional, by editing the [config.yaml](config/config.yaml) file)

 Please see the [fastp-manual](https://github.com/OpenGene/fastp/wiki) for